cypress-io/cypress/cypress/v1.0/documentation/3-Cypress API/3-Cookies.md

   before(function(){
     // log in only once before any of the tests run.
     // your app will likely set some sort of session cookie.
-    // you'll need to know the name of these cookie(s), which you can find
+    // you'll need to know the name of the cookie(s), which you can find
     // in your Resources -> Cookies panel in the Chrome Dev Tools. cy.login()
   })